amruthas15/Bookmark/README.md

   - Contains a section with the users basic stats: # review, # lists, # users following, # followers
 - [ ] Option to post review/list privately with only personal access
 - [ ] After creating a new review or list, a user should be able to view it in the feed immediately without refetching the timeline from the network.
-- [ ] User can switch between popular page (if created), main feed, and personal profile view through a tab bar
+- [X] User can switch between popular page (if created), main feed, and personal profile view through a tab bar
-- [ ] User can view 10 popular books and 10 popular lists from popular content page
+- [X] User can view 10 popular books and 10 popular lists from popular content page
-- [ ] Link to amazon page to buy book- [ ] User can comment on review with proper formatting on comment (profile picture and username
+- [ ] Link to amazon page to buy book
+- [ ] User can comment on review with proper formatting on comment (profile picture and username
     - [ ] User can delete comment.

 ### 2. Screen Archetypes